matiasvilches/intermediate-meteor/README.md

 ---

+Spanish / **English**

-Hello, my name is Matías Vilches (matiasvilches en github) and I want to share this project that I do step by step following a tutorial on Youtube.
+Hello, my name is Matías Vilches ([matiasvilches](https://github.com/matiasvilches) en github) and I want to share this project that I do step by step following a tutorial on Youtube.

-The tutorial consists of 26 videos, It is called "Intermediate Meteor" channel "LevelUpTuts" channel "[LevelUpTuts](https://www.youtube.com/channel/UCyU5wkjgQYGRB0hIHMwm2Sg)" (all credits for them).
+The tutorial consists of 26 videos, It is called "Intermediate Meteor" channel "[LevelUpTuts](https://www.youtube.com/channel/UCyU5wkjgQYGRB0hIHMwm2Sg)" (all credits for them).
 It works with JavaScript and Meteor, a web application is created where you can manage your Recipes (CRUD).

 Link of the tutorial: https://www.youtube.com/watch?v=BI8IslJHSag&list=PLLnpHn493BHFYZUSK62aVycgcAouqBt7V